A look at the October 1994 issue of British C64 magazine, Commodore Format.

 - This issue had no subscriber’s newsletter.

-Exactly four years in to Commodore Format‘s run, it was just the hardcore C64 enthusiasts remaining.
+Exactly four years in to Commodore Format‘s run, it was just the hardcore C64 fans remaining.
 Bearing that in mind, it is hard not to see October 1994’s cover as preaching to the converted.
-“Which would you buy for £64?”, it asks.
-“124 brand new C64 games or one console cart?”
+In the same week that series one, episode one of Friends aired in the US, the mag asked: “Which would you buy for £64? – 124 brand new C64 games or one console cart?”
 Inside, each of the CF team take it in turns to spend sixty four quid on Commodore stuff; Ollie Alderton opts for a mix of art package and full priced games like Liverpool, Simon Forrester picks an assembler, Mini Office and a compilation and Dave Golder goes for an Action Replay cart, programming book and a haul of games including Rod-Land.
 You can see the point of the piece in the abstract, and the team’s selection’s reinforce the huge number of things a Commodore could do compared to a console (draw, program, make music).
 But you can’t help but think that anybody reading a C64 magazine in the same year Sony announced the Playstation is already on the bus.
 Nice feature, but as subsequent letters to the mag would say – it just seemed a bit needless.

 GUESS WHO’S BACK?

-Much more interesting – and exciting – was the arrival of yet another cracking game from Germany.
+Much more interesting was the arrival of yet another cracking game from Germany.
 Fred’s Back 3 was another offering from the Electric Boys, and as Dave Golder says Fred couldn’t look much more like Mario if they’d tried.
 It’s a “colourful world of floating platforms, secret rooms and exceptionally dim nasties”.
 The latter part is key here; the game doesn’t develop that much, but the pace and technical achievement make it a hugely enjoyable platform romp.
 Once you’ve finished it, it’s one of those you don’t mind bashing through again.
 CF had done well to unearth and promote this German stuff, and it’s only a shame more of it didn’t reach the UK sooner.
+It’s another one that “borrows” those platforms from Creatures, mind:

 BACK TO BUSINESS